 In 2017, however, Brussels reprimanded the Netherlands for continued barriers to permanent contracts and the rise in self-employment in the Netherlands, partly influenced by favourable tax conditions.
 The national statistics agency report some 1.3 million people undertake self-employed or freelance work, often alongside regular employment, with some two-thirds not insured for private pensions.

-Below this guide explains the process and conditions for foreigners interested in learning how to start a business in the Netherlands.
+This helpful guide, provided by INCO Business Group, explains the process and conditions for foreigners interested in learning how to start a business in the Netherlands.

 Starting a business in the Netherlands